 There are different ways by which and reasons why students are assessed in maths

-Students will also complete 2 GL Assessments in year 7, one in Autumn and one in Summer.
 Students in year 11 are assessed in Autumn Term 2 for finals 1 before completing their GCSE in May and June with Edexcel—three 90 minute papers covering a large sample of the curriculum.
 Paper 1 is non-calculator and paper 2 and 3 are calculator papers.